axem-solutions/dem/docs/development_environments.md

 ### **Load a Development Environment**
 A locally already available Development Environment can be exported in JSON format with the `dem export` command.
-The exported JSON describes the required tool images and the location of the registries where they stores.
+The exported JSON describes the required tool images and the location of the registries where they are stored.
 This file can be shared and on another PC can be imported with the `dem load` command.
 After the DEM loaded the descriptor, it will pull the required tool images.

 See the [`dem export`](commands.md#dem-export-dev_env_name) and